 All of our thoughts, words, and actions of everyday find their source in what we believe.

 Sometimes it’s suggested that we keep our beliefs to ourselves or at home.
 But this is not possible.
-The very fabric of who we are (our beliefs), goes with us.
-If someone says, ‘that beliefs should be kept to ourselves or at home’ they’ve just proven the point, because they attempted to impose that belief (their believe) on you and asking you to abide by it.
-Their action conflicts with living out their beliefs.
+The very fabric of who we are (including our beliefs), goes with us.
+If someone says ‘you should keep your beliefs to yourself or at home’, they’ve just proven they don’t live out their own belief by attempting to impose what they believe on you and wanting you to abide by it.
+Their action conflicts with their own statement of belief.
 Inconsistency results and further reflection is needed.

 You see, everyone has beliefs.
 They go everywhere with us and shape our daily living; they contribute to the very fabric of who we are.
 Our beliefs show up when we do.

-It’s important then that our beliefs are not just stated, but embraced, lived out, and grounding for us.
-Not only in how we live, but how ought to live.
-How does our belief system deal with failure?
-Especially when we don’t and won’t always live up to how we ought?
+Beliefs must not be just stated, but embraced, lived out, and a grounding for us.
+Not only for how we live, but for how we ought to live.
+And if we fail, how does our belief system deal with failure?

 It’s wise then to test what we believe… to test the source, the validity, and the truth…and even the grace… of what we believe.